 Building insurance employees’ digital skills can also help insurers protect their own long-term future growth.
 Digital skills are key to leadership in the future, as well as to employees’ ability to contribute and innovate in each position they hold over the course of their career, say Valarie Daunt, Donal Lehane and Dawn Keaney at Deloitte.

-Best Practices for Finding Digital-Savvy Employees
+Best Practices for Building a Digital-Savvy Team

 Workers want new digital skills.
 A PwC study by Carrie Duarte, Dan Staley and Bhushan Sethi found that US workers are willing to devote 15 hours a month on average to learn new technological skills.